edencehealth/ohdsi-ares/README.md

     edence/ohdsi-ares:latest
 ```

-The data extracts for each data source can be generated following the instructions here: [ares github docs](https://github.com/OHDSI/Ares/blob/main/docs/index.md)
+The data extracts for each data source and for networkwide metadata can be generated using the `edence/ohdsi-aresindexer` image created in an adjacent repository: [ohdsi-aresindexer](https://github.com/edencehealth/ohdsi-aresindexer)

 Good luck!